-Tangible fixed assets are stated at historical cost less accumulated depreciation.
-Historical cost includes expenditures that are directly attributable to the acquisition of the items.
+Fixed assets are stated at historical cost less depreciation.
+Historical cost includes expenditure that is directly attributable to the acquisition of the items.

-Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the company and the cost of the item can be measured reliably.
+Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the entity and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognised.
-All other repairs and maintenance are charged to the income statement during the reporting year in which they are incurred.
+All other repairs and maintenance are charged to the income statement during the reporting period in which they are incurred.